danielq1985/rfm_update/README.md

 ### Background
 - The dataset is from a real sprinkler service company.
 - Our questions: Who are our customers?
 How can we leverage our data?
-- The RFM groups were then used to market to each individual group.